arseniizyk/CoCMetaAnalyser/README.md

 2. **Create a `.env` File**

-    - Place it in `cmd/CoCMetaAnalyser/`
+    - Move it in `cmd/CoCMetaAnalyser/`
     - Add fields from `.env.example`:
         ```ini
         COC_API=your_token